-Throughout its history, the Metro Chamber has served as the region’s principal economic development and advocacy organization successfully building the region by:
+Throughout its history, the Metro Chamber has served as the region’s principal economic development and advocacy organization successfully building the Capital Region by:

-- Positively lobbying for the establishment of the Sacramento Army Depot, Mather Air Force Base, McClellan Air Force Base and bringing passenger air service to Sacramento and its expansion over the years.
+- Advocating for the establishment of the Sacramento Army Depot, Mather Air Force Base, McClellan Air Force Base and bringing passenger air service to Sacramento and its expansion over the years.

 - Serving as the region’s industrial recruiter and attracting companies such as Aerojet, Blue Diamond Growers, and others.

-- Establishing organizations that continue to serve the region such as the Sacramento Convention and Visitor’s Bureau, Sacramento Tree Foundation, Northern California World Trade Center, and NextEd.
+- Establishing organizations that continue to serve the region such as the Sacramento Convention and Visitor’s Bureau, Sacramento Tree Foundation, Northern California World Trade Center, Clean Air Partnership and NextEd.

-- Positively lobbying for the establishment of California State University, Sacramento
+- Serving as a primary advocate for the establishment of California State University, Sacramento

-- Successfully urging for the construction of the Sacramento Community Center
+- Successfully driving for the construction of the Sacramento Community Center

 - Serving as the principal organization that recruited the Sacramento Kings back in 1984 and bringing the Golden 1 Center to the heart of downtown.

-- Playing a critical role in crafting the guiding economic blueprint for the region, the Next Economy plan.
+- Playing a critical role in crafting the guiding economic blueprint for the region following the Great Recession in the Next Economy plan.

 1,400 Member Businesses